Boston Government Service Center: Redevelopment plans

 Around 2019, the Massachusetts Division of Capital Asset Management and Maintenance (DCAMM) began to address the Hurley Building's urban design challenges.
 These include: elements at a monumental scale to be complemented with elements at human scale, activating and enhancing public spaces (the Merrimac Street plaza, the central courtyard, sidewalks, and the ground floor of the building), reworking areas with concealed entrances and dark passages, and improving or removing the site's loading docks.
 The renovations improving these aspects are intended to complement the existing site's form, fenestration, and materials.
 In addition, the Hurley has one of the highest energy use intensities among commercial buildings in Boston, resulting in large energy costs.
 Proposed improvements include improving air sealing; window, roof, and wall insulation; green roofs; on-site renewable energy generation; new HVAC&R systems; and improving air, water, and lighting quality.
 Noted deteriorating elements included stained concrete, trash buildups, pigeon roosts, among other signs of neglect.

 In 2019, the DCAMM began to seek a developer to remodel the Hurley Building, including the likely addition of retail and restaurant spaces on the ground floor.
 One of four scenarios presented by DCAMM involved complete demolition of the Hurley Building.
 Later that year, preservationists and architects indicated their opposition to demolition of the building and any damage to its murals.
 The Massachusetts Historical Commission stepped in and emphasized the building's historical importance, supported by Docomomo and the Paul Rudolph Heritage Foundation, which created an online petition among other initiatives.
 By the end of 2020, DCAMM conceded that it would no longer consider a complete demolition of the Hurley Building.
 Four redevelopment proposals were submitted by the December 2021 deadline, although the entries and entrants were not revealed.
 A winning proposal was planned to be approved in March 2022 and announced in June of that year.
-Leggat McCall Properties was selected, and proposes extensive renovations to the building, including integrating two towers into and above the building, with a total cost above $1 billion.
+Leggat McCall Properties was selected, proposing extensive renovations to the building, including integrating two towers into and above the building, with a total cost above $1 billion.

 In 2024, the state announced that it would not move forward with the Leggat McCall plan, citing weakness in the market for lab space.
-A press release announced a "new redevelopment vision for the Lindemann and Hurley Buildings".

-Public hearings on the new plans were scheduled for June 2025.
-The redevelopment is to include housing, mixed-use commercial development, and "upgraded facilities for the Department of Mental Health’s residential program."
+A press release announced a "new redevelopment vision for the Lindemann and Hurley Buildings"; the administration of Governor Maura Healey indicated that the site could instead be turned into public housing.
+The redevelopment was to also include mixed-use commercial development and "upgraded facilities for the Department of Mental Health’s residential program."
+In June 2026, the Healey administration put out an official call for redevelopment proposals.